 4. Is both design and development included in the cost?

-There have been many times that we’ve worked with a small business who thought that when a company said they were going to “design them a new website”, that it meant they were designing and coding the website – this was not true.
-They web design company simply handed over the designs, and the small business then had to pay someone to build and code the website.
+We’ve worked with a small business many times who thought that when a company said they were going to “design them a new website,” that it meant they were designing and coding the website – this was not true.
+The web design company simply handed over the designs, and the small business then had to pay someone to build and code the website.

-Make sure both design and development is included in the cost of your website design.
+Make sure both design and development are included in the cost of your website design.

 5. Can I get a list of people who will be working on my website and their role in the company?

-It is vitally important to know who will be working on your website and what their role in the company is.
-Most times when the price for the project is low, you will get junior level designers doing the work, or it will be outsourced overseas to the lowest bidder.
+It is vitally important to know who will be working on your website and their role in the company.
+Most times, when the price for the project is low, you will get junior-level designers doing the work, or it will be outsourced overseas to the lowest bidder.

-You’re website is the face of your business and it takes only 50 milliseconds for a user to judge your website, so making sure you have the right designers and developers building your website is important.
+Your website is the face of your business, and it takes only 50 milliseconds for a user to judge your website, so making sure you have the right designers and developers building your website is important.

-6. Will my website be built upon a responsive framework?
+6. Will my website is built upon a responsive framework?